WISDEM/WISDEM/docs/wisdem/ccblade/tutorial.rst

 Gradients
 ^^^^^^^^^

-CCBlade optinally provides analytic gradients of every output with respect to all design variables.
+CCBlade optionally provides analytic gradients of every output with respect to all design variables.
 This is accomplished using an adjoint method (direct method is identical because there is only one state variable at each blade section).
 Partial derivatives are provided by `Tapenade <http://www-tapenade.inria.fr:8080/tapenade/index.jsp>`_ and hand calculations.
 Starting with the previous example for the NREL 5-MW reference model we add the keyword value ``derivatives=True`` in the constructor.

 .. literalinclude:: /examples/ccblade/gradients.py
     :start-after: # 3 ---
     :end-before: # 3 ---

 Now when we ask for the distributed loads, we also get the gradients.
 The gradients are returned as a dictionary containing 2D arrays.
 These can be accessed as follows:

 .. literalinclude:: /examples/ccblade/gradients.py
     :start-after: # 5 ---
     :end-before: # 5 ---

 Even though many of the matrices are diagonal, the full Jacobian is returned for consistency.
 We can compare against finite differencing as follows (with a randomly chosen station along the blade):

 .. literalinclude:: /examples/ccblade/gradients.py
     :start-after: # 7 ---